Hurricane Maria becomes dangerous Cat 4 storm as it nears the Leeward Islands

 Models take the storm offshore up the U.S. east coast.
 But forecasts so far in advance can be more than 200 miles miles off.

 Unlike Irma, Maria is a compact storm, with hurricane winds extending just 15 miles from the center — Irma’s reached 80 miles — and tropical storm force winds reaching 125 miles.
 Maria formed much further east, so it hasn’t had time to undergo eyewall replacements that built Irma into a beast capable of spreading devastating winds across islands and from coast to coast in Florida.
-Monday evening, forecasters said there’s a chance Maria could start replacing its eyewall and expand its hurricane-force winds, but it seems unlikely it could reach Irma’s size.
+Late Monday, forecasters said there’s still a chance Maria undergoes an eyewall replacement in the coming days.

-Heavy rain, from 10 to 12 inches, could fall in the central and southern Leeward Islands and Virgin Islands through Wednesday.
+Heavy rain, from six to 12 inches, could fall in the central and southern Leeward Islands and Virgin Islands through Wednesday.
 Amounts as high as 20 inches are possible in some places.
-Puerto Rico could get between 12 and 18 inches, raising the risk of dangerous flash floods and mudslides.
-Some locations could see up to 25 inches.
+Puerto Rico could get see the same, but with some places facing up to 25 inches and capable of triggering dangerous flash floods and mudslides.

 Last week, Irma became one of the strongest hurricanes on record, maintaining winds over 180 mph for nearly two days.
 Islands in the storm's path suffered widespread devastation.
 On Barbuda, more than 90 percent of the buildings were destroyed, including the hospital and airport.
 Irma hit St. Martin with Category 5-force winds, turning the picturesque island into a jumble of blown apart buildings and shredded trees.